 I don’t believe there is one diet that fits all.
 Any chronic condition, like psoriatic disease, can affect two people very differently.
 Therefore, it’s hard to give an exact list of the foods that will help everyone fight off a flare.
 However, during these times, there are some general foods or food groups which tend to be better for you and foods we should all avoid for overall health.

-_As a guideline, one may consider steering clear of: _
+As a guideline, you may want to consider avoiding:

 We should do our best to avoid these foods regularly, but especially when we’re in a flare.
 Why?
 Because we need to help cut down the overall inflammation in our bodies.
-The best thing we can do for this is to create an environment where our immune systems can calm down and regain control of what they should be doing.
-Until science gives us the magic key to accomplishing that feat, we can help support our bodies by giving it the fuel it needs to thrive.
+The best thing we can do for this is to create an environment where our immune system can calm down.
+Until science gives us the magic key to accomplishing that feat, we can help support our bodies by giving them the fuel they need to thrive.

-Omega 3’s are natural anti-inflammatories.
-They are our friends - especially in a flare!
-Foods like chia seeds, flax seed, wild caught pacific salmon and walnuts are great natural options when adding omega 3’s into our meals.
+Omega-3s are natural anti-inflammatories.
+They are our friends, especially in a flare!
+Foods like chia seeds, flax seed, wild-caught salmon (from the Pacific is great), and walnuts are healthy options when adding omega-3s into our diet.
 By incorporating these foods into our daily routines, we can promote a more anti-inflammatory environment in our body.
-When we’re flaring, it’s exceptionally important to focus on these foods.
+When we’re flaring, it’s exceptionally important to focus on these types of foods.

-There are so many phytonutrients in fruits and vegetables it can seem like a no brainer to turn to these foods.
-By supplying our body with the nutrients it needs to do its job, we’ll better equip our bodies to get over the flare more quickly.
+There are so many phytonutrients in fruits and vegetables, it can seem like a no-brainer to turn to these foods.
+By supplying our bodies with the nutrients they need to do their job, we’ll better equip our bodies to get over flares more quickly.

 Low on energy?
-Turn to fruits!
-Many people shy away from fruits because of the high sugar content, but the sugar and carbs in fruits are extremely beneficial for our body.
+Turn to fruit!
+Many people shy away from fruit because of the high sugar content, but these sugar and carbs are beneficial for our body.
 Our body is so efficient at digesting and using these carbs, they’re a great go-to.
 Oranges, bananas, wild blueberries — eat all the fruits!

-Cooking our food changes the nutrient content in our food, therefore the best way to get the nutrients you need are to eat a mix of raw and cooked vegetables**.** If your digestive system can handle it, try eating as many raw foods as possible.
+Cooking our food changes the nutrient content, so the best way to get the nutrients you need are to eat a mix of raw and cooked vegetables.
 But, with autoimmune conditions, many times our digestive systems aren’t working efficiently enough to deal with all raw foods.
-That’s where smoothies, juicing, steaming, roasting and sauteing your food can come in handy.
-Whatever you decide, just load up on your fruits and veggies because this is exactly what your body wants and needs!
+That’s where smoothies, juicing, steaming, roasting, and sautéing your food can come in handy.
+Whatever you decide, just load up on your fruits and veggies because this is exactly what your body wants and needs during a flare!

 Plan ahead!
-Whenever you make a nutritious meal, freeze a few portions so you have them on hand.
-That way when you’re not feeling well you can just warm it up and eat!
+Whenever you make a nutritious meal, make extra and freeze a few portions so you have them on hand.
+That way when you’re not feeling well, you can just warm the meal and eat!

-Make a smoothie.
-Grab some fruit, coconut water and chia seeds!
-If you want to help balance out the smoothie, feel free to add some greens or celery.
-A smoothie will not only pack an energy punch, but will fill you up and help you in your flare.
-Coconut water replenishes your electrolytes, chia seeds fight inflammation and raw fruits and vegetables flood your body with awesome nutrients!
-Keep in mind to add smoothies to your diet in moderation, to avoid overloading on natural sugars or high-carbs.
+Make a quick smoothie.
+Grab some fruit, coconut water, and chia seeds.
+If you want to balance out the smoothie with veggies, add some greens or celery.
+Coconut water replenishes your electrolytes, chia seeds fight inflammation, and raw fruits and vegetables flood your body with awesome nutrients.
+Keep in mind to add fruit smoothies to your diet in moderation, to avoid overloading on natural sugars or high carbs.